 The goal of this specification is to provide the common base for a fully interoperable network implementation comprised of products from different network vendors.
-This standard describes the network model, interfaces, data types and data exchange patterns.
+This standard describes the network model, software interfaces, software data types and data exchange patterns.
 The standard reuses existing relevant standards where available, and introduces new specifications only where necessary.